firebase/geofire-js/.github/CONTRIBUTING.md

 ## <a name="local-setup"></a>Need to get set up locally?

-If you'd like to contribute to ReactFire, you'll need to do the following to get your environment set up.
+If you'd like to contribute to GeoFire, you'll need to do the following to get your environment set up.

 ### Install Dependencies